Engee documentation

 in out

-There are several ways to connect blocks:
+There are several ways to connect the blocks.:

-• Drag one block to another, an interactive hint (light green line) will appear, which is not yet a connection.
-Left-click to turn it into a full-fledged link.
+• Drag one block to another, and an interactive tooltip (light green line) will appear, which is not yet a link.
+Click with the left mouse button to turn it into a full-fledged connection.

 soedinenie blokov